jsiegenthaler/homebridge-eosstb/README.md

 ##### Channel Display

 * **profile**: The profile name to use to load the channel list for the device.
 Optional, defaults to the default profile on startup, as configured on the set-top box.
-The plugin loads the first 95 channels found, which is a limitation of HomeKit.
+The plugin loads the first 95 subscribed channels found, which is a limitation of HomeKit.
 To manage your favourte channels within the constraint of 95 channels, create a profile on your set-top box, and use the profile name in the plugin config.
 If your profile is changed to the set-top box, the changes will be pushed to HomeKit.
 Channels should stay in a consistent channel order as the channel number is used in HomeKit scenes, not the channel name.

+* **channelOrder**: The method to sort the channels in the channel list in the Home app.
+Available values are: Channel order = "channelOrder", Most Watched = "mostWatched".
+Case sensitive.
+Optional, defaults to channelOrder.

 * **maxChannels**: The maximum number of channels to load.
 Optional, defaults to 95.
 Note: re-pairing the accessory in the Home app might be needed after changing maxChannels.